And sometimes it's necessary to do that, though, to really reach out of the radio and grab your attention.

 Yes.

-And he makes defended decisions on the war of in Iraq.
+And he makes defensive decisions on the war in Iraq.

-And I've never heard anybody, and you have pointed these people out who say he's wrong, but they never have an answer.
+And I've never heard anybody, and you have pointed these people out, who say he's wrong, but they never come an answer.

-But I've also not heard you ever come up with the perfect thing of hindsight of 2020, hindsight.
+But I've also not heard you ever come up with the perfect thing of hindsight, of 2020, hindsight, come up and say, you know, this is what should have been done.

-This will we I mean, never I mean, he has to come up and say and do and be held responsible.
+I mean, never, I mean, he has to come up and say and do and be held responsible.

 Nobody, nobody ever comes up with an answer.